 What we do

-- (Necessary) An ability to programme in matlab and python.
-Experience with relevant software libraries is useful, but not absolutely necessary;
+- (Necessary) An ability to program competently with matlab and/or python.
+Experience with relevant software libraries is useful, but not at all necessary;

 - (Necessary) A solid understanding of at least basic statistics;